Language of Service Policy and Guidelines

 With telephone reception, the active offer of service in both official languages means using a two-language greeting, followed by the provision of service in the client’s language of choice.

 The order of the two languages used in the telephone greeting is not important.
 The active offer is considered to have been made when the greeting includes both languages, regardless of the order in which they appear.

-Once the caller has indicated the language of choice, the employee can either assist the caller by responding to the request or transfer the call to an appropriate person.
-If the employee is unable to understand the caller’s request, the employee should say "Un moment, s’il vous plaît’’ or "One moment please", depending on the language used by the caller and transfer the call immediately to someone who can communicate with the caller in the language of the caller.
+Once the caller has indicated their language of choice, the employee can either assist the caller by responding to the request or transfer the call to an appropriate person.
+If the employee is unable to understand the caller’s request, the employee should say “Un moment, s’il vous plaît’’ or “One moment please”, depending on the language used by the caller and transfer the call immediately to someone who can communicate with the caller in the language of the caller.

 Under no circumstances should an employee apologize for a lack of language skills or enter into a conversation with a client in the language not chosen by the client.

 To ensure the active offer of service in both official languages, all employees who provide service in both official languages and who have voice mail must have a bilingual voice mail greeting.

 Employees who do not provide service in both languages must provide instruction at the end of their message in the other language on how to obtain service in this language (e.g. “Pour le service en français, appuyer sur le 0” or “For service in English, press 0”).

 Please refer to the tool kit for more information on voice mail greetings and mail box setup.